 Considerations for Choosing a Card Sorting Tool

-Study Size: Tools vary in their capacity to handle different study sizes.
-For larger studies, opt for tools with robust data-handling capabilities.
+Study size: Tools vary in their capacity to handle different study sizes, so, for larger studies, go for tools that have got robust data-handling capabilities.

-Study Format: Decide if your study will be remote or in-person.
-Tools designed for remote sorting have features like online collaboration, while in-person tools might focus more on physical interaction.
+Study format: Decide if your study is to be a remote or an in-person one, and that’s because tools for remote sorting have got features like online collaboration, while in-person tools might focus more on physical interaction.

-Analysis Needs: Assess the depth of analysis you require.
-Some tools come equipped with advanced analytics, ideal for detailed data interpretation.
+Analysis needs: Some tools come equipped with advanced analytics, which are ideal for detailed data interpretation—so, work out how deeply you’ll need the analysis to go.

 How to Run a Card Sort?

-As with any research methodology, you must establish what you want to learn.
-Next, consider whether card sorting is the best way to learn it.
+Just like any other research methodology, you’ve got to work out exactly what it is that you want to learn and then—once you’ve done that—consider whether card sorting is actually the best way to learn it.

 2. Select the Right Tools

-You’ll need some cards.
-Plain index cards or Post-it notes work well for an in-person card sort.
-You can use anywhere from a handful to about 100 (sometimes more, depending on the project).
-However, try to limit the number of cards to 50 for a virtual card sort.
+You’ll need some cards, and plain index cards or Post-it notes work well for an in-person card sort.
+You can use anywhere from a handful to about 100—sometimes more, but it’ll depend on the project—but do try to limit the number of cards to 50 if you’re going to do a virtual card sort.

-You can find several card sorting tools online, such as OptimalSort, but applications like Trello, Miro, or GitHub can work well too.
-Using a card sorting tool offers a significant benefit: immediate availability for analysis on the computer.
-You avoid the tedious task of transferring results from physical cards to a spreadsheet.
+You can find several card sorting tools online—such as OptimalSort, but applications like Trello, Miro, or GitHub can work well, too.
+If you use a card sorting tool, it’ll offer you a great benefit, and that’s immediate availability for analysis on the computer and—what’s more and a happy little extra—you’ll be spared the tedious task of transferring results from physical cards to a spreadsheet.

 3. Write Clear Instructions for Effective Participation

-You must prepare your instructions before your card sort begins, whether physically or digitally.
-These must be clear so your participants know what to do.
-Good instructions are crucial for online card sorting.
+You’ve got to prepare your instructions before your card sort begins—and that’s no matter if it’s to be done physically or digitally—and they’ve got to be clear so your participants know what to do.

-Consider the questions people may ask, and if you’re conducting your card sort online, include the answers to those questions in your instructions.
-For an in-person card sort, prepare your answers in advance.
+Think about the questions people may ask, and, if you’re conducting your card sort online, be sure to include the answers to those questions in your instructions so you’ll pre-empt them.
+If you’re going to be doing an in-person card sort, prepare your answers in advance.

 Participants may ask questions like:

-Another important factor to consider before you start is your analysis.
-Think about the optimal results you want; you may wish to have only five people in your sample or as many as 25.
-If you do an in-person card sort, figure out how to get your data from the physical world into the digital.
+Another important factor for you to consider before you start is your analysis, and it’s here where you’ve got to think about the optimal results you want; as in, you may wish to have only five people in your sample or as many as 25.
+If you do an in-person card sort, then it’s important that you figure out how to get your data from the physical world into the digital.

 4. Organize the Content

-Your content is one of the most critical parts of card sorting, if not the most.
-Your results will come from the content you give your participants; you must evaluate them well.
+Your content is one of the most critical parts of card sorting—if not the most—and your results will come from the content you give your participants; and that’s why you’ve got to evaluate them well.

 Donna Spencer describes some of the elements and their significance of your card sorting content:

-If you’ve got an extensive content set, splitting them into several card sorts may be wise to get the desired results.
+If you’ve got an extensive content set, it may be wise to split them into several card sorts so you get the desired results.

 Steer clear of jargon.
-If people can’t understand your content, they won’t be able to group the cards that well.
-It may affect your results.
-People tend to force associations and make connections that aren’t there when they don’t fully understand the information.
-Ensure you use clear and direct content to get the best possible outcome.
+Avoiding technical terms like that is a vital thing, and that’s because if people can’t understand your content, they won’t be able to group the cards that well and it may affect your results and distort things.
+People tend to force associations and make connections that aren’t there when they don’t fully understand the information, and that’s why it’s so important to be sure you use clear and direct content; it’s one of the factors that your getting the best possible outcome depends on.

 5. Choose the Participants